andrevidela/Research-report/Thesis/index.md

 nowPossible cake = (eat cake, keep cake)
 ```

-Since we have not said anything about `Cake` it means there are no restriction in usage, and we can have as much cake as we want and keep it too.
+Since we have not said anything about `Cake`, there is no restriction in usage, and we can have as much cake as we want (and keep it too!).

 \newpage
 ### Drawing Unexpected Parallels